mw10104587/MultipleVideoPlayer/app/README.txt

 #### User control and freedom
 In this app, we don't really redirect the user to another page or popup view, so I didn't support any sort of emergency exit since there's no other place they can go.
-This app doesn't support redo and undo, BAD.
+This app doesn't support redo and undo since most operations could be done again easily.

 #### Consistency and standards